arduino/docs-content/content/software/plc-ide/tutorials/plc-ide-cloud-support/content.md

   - __PLCOut.Shared_Variable__: This variable refers to the data that is being sent from the PLC program layer to the Arduino sketch layer, which will be sent to Arduino IoT Cloud.

     In other words, it represents the outputs from the PLC program.
 It could be sensor readings, status information, or any other data that the PLC program is designed to generate and share.
   - __PLCIn.Shared_Variable__: Conversely, this variable refers to the data that is being sent to the PLC from the Arduino sketch layer, received from the Arduino IoT Cloud platform.

-    This is input for the PLC program.
+    These are inputs for the PLC program.
 It could be commands, configuration data, or other information that the Arduino IoT Cloud system sends to control or interact with the PLC.

 In most industrial IoT applications, the PLC program layer will be responsible for direct control of machinery or processes based on its programming, while the Arduino IoT Cloud platform will often be used as an HMI for operators, analytics, and remote control capabilities.
 The `Shared_Variables` commands allow in both cases real-time communication between these two layers.